Ian Fleming -- his word was as good as his Bond

 Not least for Bond's famous Berns-Martin shoulder holster.
 No, it turns out that Fleming didn't get it completely wrong, nor for the entire series of books, either.
 The beauty of modern PDF technology, plus time, is that all the books are available in that searchable format and without having to read them all we've located all his mentions of his pistols and gunleather.

-In Dr. No, where the famed Walther PPK is introduced, it turns out that Fleming had insisted on it because, over Boothroyd's objections, he wanted Bond to have a silenced pistol while Boothroyd wanted Bond to have an S&W Centennial; but the revolver couldn't be silenced.
+In Dr. No, where the famed Walther PPK is introduced, it turns out that Fleming had insisted on it because, over Boothroyd's objections, he wanted Bond to have a silenced pistol although Boothroyd wanted Bond to have an S&W Centennial; but Fleming pointed out that the revolver couldn't be silenced.
 And so the Berns-Martin was issued with the Centennial that was well suited to the holster but then was also, more prominently, paired with the Walther.
+As they say here, 'buggah'!

-It doesn't seem anyone really noticed, though, until Fleming wrote what was to meant to be the whimsical forward for Boothroyd's gun bookL instead it became an article in Sports Illustrated, and in the London Times, and then the pairing was featured in the color film Dr. No. All of this in 1962 and he endured a lot of abuse for the goof, living only two more years.
+It doesn't seem anyone really noticed, though, until Fleming wrote what was to meant to be the whimsical forward for a Boothroyd gun book.
+Instead it became an article in Sports Illustrated, and in the London Times, and then the mis-pairing was featured in the color film Dr. No. All of this in 1962 and he endured a lot of abuse for the goof, living only two more years.

-In the books that followed, Bond was not ever equipped with a Berns-Martin shoulder holster.
+In the books that followed Commander Bond was not ever equipped with a Berns-Martin shoulder holster again.
 Instead it became a Berns-Martin waistband holster in the next book that was Goldfinger (the books are in chronological sequence, rather like a serial; but the films were not released in that sequence so don't confuse them).
 Then eventually even the B-M name disappeared.
 And in You Only Live Twice, the 12th and almost final book, he is not armed at all.

 That famous blue holster is a costume designer's interpretation of an H.H.
-Heiser leather shoulder holster; right down to the places where the harness is connected to the holster and even the little hanging tab at the muzzle that was meant for the pants button there :-).
+Heiser leather shoulder holster of the 1950s (see above image); right down to the little hanging tab at the muzzle that was meant for the pants button there (see below).

 It doesn't disturb the legend of Ian Fleming himself, for me to posit that the Bond character was not meant to outlive him when he wrote You Only Live Twice.
 It was book number 12 in the series and the storylines of each were dependent on the prior book.
-Bond dies in YOLT and there is no suggestion there that he has survived his fate, as a sort of cliffhanger: "Stay tuned, for the NEXT exciting tale of . . .
-James BOND!"
+Bond dies in YOLT and there is no suggestion there that he has survived his fate, as a sort of cliffhanger, such as "Stay tuned, for the NEXT exciting adventure of . . . secret agent James BOND!"

-Fleming himself was seriously ill after his first heart attack and had endured an adult life filled with kidney stones and extremely bad teeth; and was not only a very heavy smoker but also an alcoholic.
+Fleming himself was seriously ill after his first heart attack and had endured an adult life filled with kidney stones and extremely bad teeth; and was not only a very heavy smoker (he cut down to 50 cigarettes daily) but also an alcoholic.
 He was so ill that in 1962 his secretary advised his penpal Geoffrey Boothroyd that Ian could no longer correspond with him.

-The book version of You Only Live Twice was released at the end of March 1964 and he was dead in July that year; there was no time left for The Man With the Golden Gun for Ian Fleming.
-I'll go out on a limb and say that his stakeholders simply couldn't have Bond dead, so they created the legend that he was in the midst of the resurrection of Bond and they simply finished the job for him, good lads that they were.
+The book version of You Only Live Twice was released at the end of March 1964 and Fleming was dead in July that year; there was no time left to complete The Man With the Golden Gun for Ian Fleming.
+I'll go out on a limb and say that his stakeholders simply couldn't have Bond dead, so they simply finished the job for him, good lads that they were, but with Bond back from the dead.
 This from companion book The Man With the Golden Typewriter that is a compendium of the letters of Ian Fleming: